morehshin/TheRadicalOutside/README.md

 **Course description**

 This is a theory course for critical thinking of technology through the lens of activism, politics, and the 'outside'; to think and create beyond technology for technology's sake; to ask difficult questions; to read, learn, and engage in technology as a field of contemporary art practices and theories, as well as art historical systems.
 What will separate this course from many others is a collective effort (by all of us) for 'reflective thinking'; to not find comfort in how - up to this very day - the story of technology is told to us; by which figures and which systems.
-I hope that together we can build a new archive of critical thinking and reading; written and processed by women (+LGBT) and POC.
+I hope that together we can build a new library of critical thinking and reading; written and processed by women (+LGBT) and POC.
 This is a collaborative course for interrupting and re-building.

 **Expectations and Structure**